open-telemetry/opentelemetry-specification/specification/trace/api.md

 ## Link

 A user MUST have the ability to record links to other `Span`s.
-Linked `Span`s can be from the same or a different trace -- see [Links between spans](../overview.md#links-between-spans).
+Linked `SpanContext`s can be from the same or a different trace -- see [Links between spans](../overview.md#links-between-spans).

 A `Link` is structurally defined by the following properties: